Linux Windows Python Virtualization Networking Security Cloud

 };

-Step 6: Validating and Reloading BIND Configuration
+Step 6: Validating and Reloading Configuration

 sudo named-checkconf